 Your podiatrist can fix a flexible hammertoe with a simple, in-office tendon-release surgery that only requires a single stitch.
 Surgery for rigid hammertoes is complicated.
 Your surgeon removes corns and the damaged skin and also removes a small section of bone at the fused joint.
 You may need a pin in your toe to hold it in place as it heals.
 Recovery takes several weeks.

 If you have a hammertoe, treating it sooner rather than later provides the best results.
-Call the experts at Alliance Foot & Ankle Specialists or contact them via the online booking feature.
+Call the experts at Alliance Foot & Ankle Specialists.